mint-n-pepper/DanceBotsEditor/README.md

    ```
    cd build/
    cmake -DCMAKE_PREFIX_PATH=/path/to/Qt/5.12.6/gcc_64 -DCMAKE_BUILD_TYPE=Release ../
-   make -j dancebotsEditor
+   make -j
    ```

-   The `dancebotsEditor` binary will be located in `/path/to/dancebots_gui/build/gui/`.
+The `dancebotsEditor` binary will be located in the `build/gui` directory.

 # Style Guide